Biden no longer shy away from calling Trump 'the old guy' - ExBulletin

 Biden no longer shy away from calling Trump ‘the old guy’

-WASHINGTON (AP) A month into his presidency, Joe Biden has made clear his disgust at even naming the man he ousted from the Oval Office, declaring, I’m tired of talking about Trump.
+WASHINGTON A month into his presidency, Joe Biden made clear his disgust at even naming the man he ousted from the Oval Office, declaring, I’m tired of talking about Trump.

 The next four years, I want to make sure all the news is the American people, he said in a CNN town hall.